AlinaGoettig/hero/README.md

 <br> Start up a new game or load an already existing save game in the main menu

 ![Sides](https://s12.directupload.net/images/210123/oy9xmx5u.gif)
-<br> Markup : * Each player choose a side at the beginning of a new game
+<br> Each player choose a side at the beginning of a new game

 ![Move](https://s12.directupload.net/images/210123/nexl58h2.gif)
-<br> Markup : * Click on a black frame to move to the position
+<br> Click on a black frame to move to the position

 ![Attack ranged](https://s12.directupload.net/images/210123/qfwuhx9n.gif)
-<br> Markup : * Ranged creatures can attack from everywhere
+<br> Ranged creatures can attack from everywhere

 ![Attack melee](https://s12.directupload.net/images/210123/pk65or2n.gif)
-<br> Markup : * while melee creature need to have a black frame near them to be attackable
+<br> while melee creature need to have a black frame near them to be attackable

 ![Win](https://s12.directupload.net/images/210123/nht7qkzs.gif)
-<br> Markup : * Kill all creatures of a side to win
+<br> Kill all creatures of a side to win

 ## Graphics